jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (6) The report by the financial institution for a reporting period must be given to the Commissioner by the 30 June following the 31 March that is the end of the reporting period, except as given by subsection (7).
 (7) The first report by the financial institution for information with respect to a financial account that is maintained by a financial institution in a reporting period must be given to the Commissioner by—
   (a) 30 June 2018, if the financial account is identified before that date as being a reportable account that is a pre-existing individual account and a high value account:
-  (b) 30 June 2019, if the financial account is identified before that date as being a reportable account that is a pre-existing entity account or that is a pre-existing individual account and a lower value account.
+  (b) 30 June 2019, if the financial account is identified before that date as being a reportable account that is a pre-existing entity account or that is a pre-existing individual account and a lower value account:
+  (c) 30 June 2027, if the financial account is identified before that date as being a reportable account that is a pre-existing individual account or pre-existing entity account solely by virtue of the amendments to the Common Reporting Standard.
 (8) For the purposes of this section, a financial account is not an undocumented account except in a situation described in Section III, subparagraph B(5) or C(5)﻿(c) of the CRS applied standard.
 (9) In determining the aggregate balance or value of financial accounts, the financial institution must apply the rules in Section VII, subparagraph C(1) to (3) of the CRS applied standard.
 (10) The financial institution may choose that the reporting requirements given by the CRS applied standard for financial accounts held or controlled by a resident of a reportable jurisdiction apply to all financial accounts maintained by the financial institution and held or controlled by a resident of a foreign jurisdiction.
 (11) A financial institution that makes the election referred to in subsection (10) must comply with the chosen reporting requirements in each report for a reporting period.
-(12) A financial institution that chooses to review pre-existing entity accounts, whether all such accounts or a clearly identified group of such accounts, must complete the review by the date given in Section V, subparagraph D(1) of the CRS applied standard for completion of the review of pre-existing entity accounts with the specified aggregate account balance or value.
+(12) A financial institution that chooses to review pre-existing entity accounts, whether all such accounts or a clearly identified group of such accounts, must complete the review by the date given in Section V, subparagraph E(1) of the CRS applied standard for completion of the review of pre-existing entity accounts with the specified aggregate account balance or value.
 (13) A financial institution that chooses to treat a discretionary beneficiary of a trust as not being a controlling person for the trust until the beneficiary receives a distribution must have reasonable safeguards and procedures for identifying when a distribution is made to the beneficiary.
 (14) The financial institution is not permitted to choose for a report for a reporting period— (a) to use a reporting period other than a period ending with 31 March: